Catching up with Esusu

 The ongoing COVID-19 pandemic made it evident that the collective wellness and stability of communities across the nation are absolutely critical.
 Almost a year in, we're seeing the overwhelmingly disproportionate impact left on communities of color and this devastating impact will last for years.
 It has been personally and professionally challenging to read all of the relief applications and emails that pour into our office from residents facing uncertainty and fearing eviction.
 They are looking for support and time to get back on their feet again.
 It's their stories of resilience and love for their families that inspire us to keep going.
 Our mission at Esusu remains unchanged and our purpose has become an absolute necessity as the pandemic continues to highlight the difficulties experienced by marginalized communities.
 Our work is more important than ever as we work to address these disparities head-on.

-Watch this video to hear more from Abbey and Samir and why they founded Esusu.
+Watch the video below to hear more from Abbey and Samir and why they founded Esusu.